Hazel M. Johnson: Environmental justice work

-Altgeld Gardens was originally built to house American war veterans, but the area was by surrounded landfills, industrial buildings and sewage-treatment plants.
+Altgeld Gardens was originally built to house American war veterans, but the area was surrounded by landfills, industrial buildings and sewage-treatment plants.
 For over fifty years, George Pullman's railroad company had put waste into the landfills and impacted more than 10,000 residents living in the Altgeld Gardens.
 Following the death of her husband in 1969 from lung cancer and the prevalence of skin and respiratory issues among her seven children, Johnson began investigating the impacts of the neighborhood's environmental conditions on its residents.
 She documented the occurrence of chronic health problems present in the community in order to better understand the impacts of the area's air and water pollution.
 Johnson discovered that Altgeld Gardens sat in the center of a 14-square-mile ring of pollution from Chicago's Southeast Side to Northwest Indiana, leading her to dub the neighborhood "The Toxic Doughnut".
 In addition to being exposed to hazardous fumes from surrounding factories and asbestos used during construction of the buildings, the community was supplied with contaminated drinking water and was found to have the highest cancer rate in the city.

 Johnson's growing awareness and personal ethos about the impacts of environmental hazards on people's health began her advocacy for the Chicago Housing Authority to address the environmental injustices.
 She began agitating for accountability from the Chicago Housing Authority regarding their failure to properly maintain buildings and ignoring environmental hazards.
 She ran for and was elected to the Altgeld Gardens Local Advisory Council in 1970, remaining in the role until 1979 before founding the People for Community Recovery, an organization promoting reforms for environmental justice in the city of Chicago.
 PCR waged an environmental justice war for Altgeld residents.

 In 1979, Johnson founded the People for Community Recovery to address tenant issues within the Chicago area.
 Incorporated as a not-for-profit organization in 1982, the group focused "on fighting environmental racism as it affected the residents of Altgeld Gardens public housing project."
 One of their first achievements was successfully lobbying the city of Chicago to test the well-sourced drinking water supplied to Maryland Manor, which demonstrated the presence of toxins, cyanide among them, in the community's water.
 The 1984 findings resulted in the introduction of water and sewer lines to the area.

 In the mid-1980s, she discovered the housing project had been built with asbestos and PCB waste was dumped on the Altgeld Gardens site by the Chicago Housing Authority.
 PCR directly confronted corporations that were the main polluters such as Waste Management.
 In 1987, hundreds of protestors blocked the gate of Waste Management to prevent dump trucks from discharging waste into the landfill.
 For her efforts Johnson has been recognized as the mother of the environmental justice movement.